Independent reporting and analysis on science and power.

 Overview

-The Science Diplomat is a digital media platform that reports on the intersection of science, technology, and international affairs, with a focus on how scientific knowledge is absorbed into diplomacy, security, and global governance.
+The publication offers independent and accurate journalism on the intersection of science, technology, and international affairs, with a focus on how scientific knowledge is absorbed into diplomacy, security, and global governance.

-It examines the institutions and decisions that translate evidence and expertise into policy and practice, emphasizing documentation, precision, and long-term consequences rather than commentary or advocacy.
+Its reporting examines the institutions, negotiations, and decisions through which science shapes international policy, emphasizing documentation, precision, and long-term consequences rather than commentary or advocacy.

 Republishing & Permissions